amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 - float model: Floating-point models in ONNX format.
 - calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution; usually 100 to 1000 images are enough.

-* Exporting PyTorch Models to ONNX
+**Exporting PyTorch Models to ONNX**

 For PyTorch models, it is recommended to use the TorchScript-based onnx exporter for exporting ONNX models.
 Please refer to the [PyTorch documentation for guidance](https://pytorch.org/docs/stable/onnx_torchscript.html#torchscript-based-onnx-exporter).

 Tips:

-1. Before exporting, please perform the model.eval().
+- Before exporting, please perform model.eval().
-2. Models with opset 13 are recommended.
+- Models with opset 13 are recommended.
-3. For CNN's on IPU platform, dynamic input shapes are currently not supported and only a batch size of 1 is allowed.
+- For CNN's on IPU platform, dynamic input shapes are currently not supported and only a batch size of 1 is allowed.
 Please ensure that the shape of input is a fixed value, and the batch dimension is set to 1.

 Example code: